mfem/web/src/examples.md

 This page provides a brief overview of MFEM's example codes and miniapps.
-For detailed documentation of the MFEM sources, including the examples, see the [online Doxygen documentation](http://mfem.github.io/doxygen/html/index.html), or the `code` directory in the distribution.
+For detailed documentation of the MFEM sources, including the examples, see the [online Doxygen documentation](http://mfem.github.io/doxygen/html/index.html), or the `doc` directory in the distribution.

 The goal of the example codes is to provide a step-by-step introduction to MFEM in simple model settings.
 The miniapps are more complex, and are intended to be